Tomatoes Growing in My Garden

 Choose your pumpkin seeds:

 • Small Sugar Pumpkins are 7 inches in diameter.
-Semi-bush plant.
-Days to maturity: 100 – 110 days.
+They are semi-bush plants.
+The days to maturity are 100 – 110 days.

 • Jack Be Little pumpkins are 4 inches wide, great for decorations.
 Days to maturity: 100 days.